 To avoid this problem, many retailers use exclusive access solutions like an invite-only waiting room.
-With an invite-only waiting room, you can create unique user identifiers to control access to private and early access sales or product drops.
-These unique identifiers can only be used by the email address holder and can only be activated once.
+With an invite-only waiting room, you can control access to exclusive sales to engage loyal customers, block bots, and incentivize loyalty program sign-ups.
+You can do this by gating access with unique user identifiers (such as an email address), which can only be used by the email address holder and can only be activated once.

-The invite-only waiting room ensures early and exclusive access sales are truly exclusive to only the customers you choose, giving you the control to reward your loyal customers with confidence.
+The invite-only waiting room ensures early and exclusive access sales are truly exclusive to only the customers you choose, giving you the control you need to reward your loyal customers with confidence.

 Walmart+ is Walmart’s answer to Amazon Prime.
 It’s a subscription-based loyalty program with a price tag of $12.95 per month or $98 per year.